mmbman/Katagiri/about.md

   – Kikan Michael Howard

-For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](https://www.mnzencenter.org/katagiri-project.html).
+The talks are being used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org).
+For more information, visit [The Katagiri Project Home Page](https://www.mnzencenter.org/katagiri-project.html).

 For updates, you can follow [Katagiri Transcripts on Facebook](https://www.facebook.com/KatagiriTranscripts).